 The criminal background check issued by an EU authority does not need to be apostilled to be accepted.
 You can check the list of the countries signing the Hague Convention hereIt opens in new window.

-If the country in which the applicant has lived in the past 5 years does not subscribe to The Hague Convention of 1961, the background check must by authenticated by the Ministry of Foreign Affairs of the issuing country and then by the Spanish Consulate in that country.
-The background check must be accompanied by an official translation into Spanish (if the original is not written in Spanish).
+If the country in which the applicant has lived in the past 2 years does not subscribe to The Hague Convention of 1961, the background check must by authenticated by the Ministry of Foreign Affairs of the issuing country and then by the Spanish Consulate in that country.
+The background check must be accompanied by an official translation into Spanish (if the original is not written in Spanish), unless a multilingual version of the certificate which includes Spanish is submitted.

 5. Proof of residency in the consular demarcation.
 The visa applicant must prove their legal residence in the country where the application is submitted.
 If the interested party is not a Canadian citizen, he/she must provide documentation proving his/her residence in Canada (permanent resident card or work permit or study permit with certificate of studies).
 The consular demarcation of the Embassy of Spain in Ottawa covers only the region of the capital of Canada (Ottawa and Gatineau).
 If you live in a location other than Ottawa or Gatineau, you should contact the Consulate General of Spain in TorontoIt opens in new window or the Consulate General of Spain in MontrealIt opens in new window, according to the demarcations of those Consulates.